WERS For Film

 Film distributors obtain energy ratings from an independent organisation accredited by the Australian Fenestration Rating Council (AFRC).
 WERS-rated window film must meet all relevant Australian standards.

-Film is applied to and simulated on four different generic window types.
+Film is applied to and simulated on different generic window types.
 These include:

 For more information please email info@wfaanz.org.au.